 Either spouse can file for divorce in Utah, as long as at least one of them has lived in Utah for at least three months.
 So if you are looking to begin a DIY divorce process, wherever you are located in Utah, Divorce Bob can send you personalized divorce papers within 2 business days.

 Either spouse can file for divorce in Utah as long as they have lived in the state for at least three months before filing.
 Let Divorce Bob help you navigate your uncontested divorce.
 The simple step process for divorce begins with you filling out our online form - so get started today!

 No, Utah does not require a period of separation before a divorce.
-Couples can file for divorce at any time without a waiting period.
+Couples can file for divorce and end their marriage in Utah at any time without a waiting period.